 If you are getting off-the-shelf drones from companies like DJI or Yuneec, you don’t have to worry about the right motor and propellers as they are already well-optimized for the flight time.
 However, if you are someone who likes to assemble things from scratch once in a while, do remember that the choice of motor and propeller has a significant impact on flight time for the same battery.

-First of all, the pitch of the propeller has to be according to the max load you will be lifting.
-High loads require high pitch props, but they have more drag and hence consume more power.
-If you are just going to fly around without any additional gears, go for a low pitch propeller set to maximize battery timing.
+First, the propeller’s pitch has to be according to the max load you will be lifting.
+High loads require high-pitch props but have more drag and consume more power.
+If you fly around without additional gears, go for a low-pitch propeller set to maximize battery timing.

 Another environmental variable that can affect your battery timing is the wind direction.
 Flying against the wind is analogous to swimming against the current.
 It consumes more power and hence drains the battery more quickly.

-Whenever the manufacture promises a specific flight time, it is under perfectly still wind conditions.
+Whenever the manufacturer promises a specific flight time, it is under perfectly still wind conditions.

 To get prolonged flight time, try to get airborne when there is little or no wind.